Modifiable areal unit problem: Suggested solutions

-Several suggestions have been made in literature to reduce aggregation bias during regression analysis.
+Several suggestions have been made in the literature to reduce aggregation bias during regression analysis.
 A researcher might correct the variance-covariance matrix using samples from individual-level data.
 Alternatively, one might focus on local spatial regression rather than global regression.
 A researcher might also attempt to design areal units to maximize a particular statistical result.
 Others have argued that it may be difficult to construct a single set of optimal aggregation units for multiple variables, each of which may exhibit non-stationarity and spatial autocorrelation across space in different ways.
 Others have suggested developing statistics that change across scales in a predictable way, perhaps using fractal dimension as a scale-independent measure of spatial relationships.
 Others have suggested Bayesian hierarchical models as a general methodology for combining aggregated and individual-level data for ecological inference.

 Studies of the MAUP based on empirical data can only provide limited insight due to an inability to control relationships between multiple spatial variables.
 Data simulation is necessary to have control over various properties of individual-level data.
 Simulation studies have demonstrated that the spatial support of variables can affect the magnitude of ecological bias caused by spatial data aggregation.